ywiamnog/Hangman/README.md

 # Hangman

-This is my first project, a simple game of hangman.
+A simple game of Hangman.
+Words are randomly generated from a list of most common English words.